jrrembert/conference-schedule/README.md

 2. Sessions can only be edited by the conference organizer.
 This is intentional in order to give the conference owner greater quality control over outward-facing conference content.

 3. Since sometimes a session may be something like a panel discussion or fireside chat, a session is permitted to have one or more speakers.
+Speakers are implemented as a StringProperty repeated to account for this.

 4. A new task was added to send an email to the organizer when a new session is added.